-- It comprises the set of problems related to the hormone control of the menstrual cycle and ovulation.
-It can lead to alterations such as poor egg quality, anovulation, amenorrhea, premature ovarian failure (POF), etc.
+- refers to problems related to hormonal control of the menstrual cycle and ovulation.
+This can lead to alterations such as poor oocyte quality, anovulation, amenorrhoea, premature ovarian failure, etc.

-- Alterations in the Fallopian tubes, which is the place where the egg and the sperm fuse together to create an embryo.
-A tubal blockage, endometriosis, or salpingitis are some of the most common abnormalities that occur in the tubes.
+- these are disorders at the level of the fallopian tubes, which is the place where the egg and sperm unite to create the embryo.
+Tubal obstruction, endometriosis or salpingitis are some of the tubal disorders that most affect a woman's fertility.

-- Malformations, myomas, uterine synechiae, endometritis, polyps, etc. can prevent the sperm from reaching the oocyte.
+- malformations, myomas, synechiae, endometritis, polyps, etc., can prevent the sperm from reaching the egg.

 If you want to learn more, we recommend you to read the following post: Female factor infertility.

-- Pathologies such as orchitis, hydrocele, cryptorchidism, testicular trauma, or varicocele are some of the most usual examples.
+- pathologies such as orchitis, hydrocele, cryptorchidism, trauma or varicocele are some of the most common.

 Are you interested in learning more about fertility issues in men?
 Then do not miss the following article: Male factor infertility.

 As explained earlier, infertility allows the couple to go one step further in the journey toward pregnancy.
 In this case, the fusion between the egg and the sperm does occur and results in an embryo.
 However, the problem with infertility is that the embryo is unable to attach to the maternal uterus or to develop properly until childbirth.